thorathome/Blynk_Examples/README.md

 If you are new to Arduino, Blynk, or SONOFFs, this probably is not the first Arduino sketch you should try.
 It uses some advanced features and requires flashing a SONOFF.

-This sketch demonstrates some advanced Blynk and Arduino features.
+This sketch also demonstrates several advanced Blynk and Arduino features.
 * Basic Blynk_WiFiManager Config Portal configuration and use
 * Wonderful OTA code from Andreas Spiess, The Guy With the Swiss Accent, from his YouTube video #332  (I modified his code a bit to assume WiFi connection is already in place - done my Blynk_WiFiManager.)
 * Use of EEPROM to remember the device labels in flash memory.
 (LittleFS was too large for SONOFF's relatively small memory.)